-Accessibility Modifications ~ Lookout Park, a coastal blufftop park in Summerland, now meets federal requirements for wheelchair access (Americans with Disability Act).
+Accessibility Modifications ~ With this CREF grant, Lookout Park, a coastal blufftop park in Summerland, now meets federal requirements for wheelchair access (Americans with Disability Act).
 The Community Services Department completed a paved pathway from the parking lot to the restrooms and a wheelchair accessible restroom in May of 1996.